Tattoo: Cosmetic

 Permanent makeup is the use of tattoos to create long-lasting eyebrows, lips (liner or lip blushing), eyes (permanent eyeliner), and even moles definition.
 Natural colors are used to mimic eyebrows and freckles, while diverse pigments for lips and eyeliner for a look akin to traditional makeup.

 Another cosmetic tattooing trend is micropigmentation, which tattoo artists use to create the illusion of hair on the scalp.
 Often called scalp micropigmentation, this technique is popular among those experiencing hair loss, as it can mimic the look of a closely shaved head or add density to thinning areas.
 The process involves depositing tiny dots of pigment into the skin, creating a natural-looking shadow effect that blends seamlessly with existing hair.

 Medical

 Medical tattoos are used to ensure instruments are properly located for repeated application of radiotherapy and for the areola in some forms of breast reconstruction.
 Tattooing has also been used to convey medical information about the wearer (e.g., blood group, medical condition, etc.).
-Alzheimer patients may be tattooed with their names, so they may be easily identified if they go missing.
+Alzheimer's disease patients may be tattooed with their names, so they may be easily identified if they go missing.
 Additionally, tattoos are used in skin tones to cover vitiligo, a skin pigmentation disorder.